 Films — Live-Action

-An electrician, a chemist and an IT technician get on a car, but the engine deosn't start.
+- An electrician, a chemist, and an IT technician get on a car, but the engine doesn't start.
 "There must be a problem with the spark plugs", says the electrician.
 "No, it's the gasoline that has the wrong octane rating", replies the chemist.
 "What if we got off the car and on again?", says the IT tech.

-Another example from the same book would be Johnny initially keeping firing when the aliens in his video game try to surrender.
+- In Only You Can Save Mankind, Johnny accused Kirsty of having a mind like a hammer and treating everyone else like a nail.
+Another example would be Johnny initially continuing to fire when the aliens in his video game try to surrender.
 After all, there wasn't a Don't Fire button.

 Jake: "Visser Three doesn't do tactics.
 He fights with a sledgehammer."